 First, focus on the importance of an end-to-end perspective when considering automation and RPA.
 McKinney estimates that 110-140 million full time employees could be replaced by automation software by 2025.

-Standardised processes using automation technologies wherever possible
+Standardized processes using automation technologies wherever possible

 Consolidation into shared services and/or outsourcing